Challenge

 - For employees posted overseas, we conduct pre-assignment training to raise awareness of workplace safety measures and provide cross-cultural communication and required language training for interacting with local supervisors and subordinates, as well as conduct post-assignment health checkups.
 We also provide the necessary training for employees on overseas business trips based on the above.

-To cope with infectious or contagious diseases in a way that mitigates damage, protects the safety of employees, and minimizes the occurrence of risks, our Group Infectious and Contagious Disease Response Manual stipulates the necessary crisis management system and procedures in normal times, as well as actions for employees to take and what to do in emergencies.
+To cope with infectious or contagious diseases in a way that mitigates damage, protects the safety of employees, and minimizes the occurrence of risks, our Group Infectious and Contagious Disease Response Manual stipulates the necessary crisis management system and procedures in normal times, as well as actions for employees to take, and what to do in emergencies.

 The Group participates in joint research activities with other companies and conducts health management initiatives throughout the year.
 We share the outcomes of these activities with other companies, including those working on initiatives other than health management, in order to help expand the reach of health management promotion activities.